chang4oh/DSII/README.md

-﻿# WEBSITE
+﻿# My Personal Website
-# Featuring usages of links, src, and basic styles.
+# Featuring projects on html,css,js, and many more
-# Five food links to a page with the image
+# Links to directly preview html
+# Order: picture, title, dates, programs, and description
+# Feedbacks are welcome and encouraged.
+# Happy viewing!